 Mark your calendars for these special events (for more information, see our calendar):

-Saturday, December 16, 2017, 10:00 am to 3:00 pm: Put together and deliver Christmas Fruit Baskets to sick and shut-ins with the Knights of Columbus.
+Saturday, December 15, 2018, 10:00 am to 3:00 pm: Put together Christmas Fruit Baskets and deliver to our sick and shut-ins with the Knights of Columbus.

-We will attend a Steubenville Youth Conference again in the summer of 2018.
-The 2018 theme is REVEALED: 1 John 4:9.
+Friday, July 12, 2019 through Sunday, July 14, 2019: Steubenville Youth Conference 2019, Steubenville STL Mid-America 1: BELONG: 1 John 3:11.
 See the teaser trailer here.
-Location and date TBD.
-This conference is open to all teens entering their freshman year of high school in the fall of 2018 through seniors graduating in May of 2018.
-We can also take a few young adults (those between ages 18 and 21, who graduated from high school in 2017 or earlier), and chaperones (those ages 21 and up).
-For a preview
+This conference is open to all teens entering their freshman year of high school in the fall of 2019 through seniors graduating in May of 2019.
+We can also take a few young adults (those between ages 18 and 21, who graduated from high school in 2018 or earlier), and chaperones (those ages 21 and up).
+Registration opens in early February, 2019, so mark your calendar and contact us by the end of January, 2019 to reserve your spot!

 We also encourage teens to download the myParish App to view shorts from ODB Films.
 A new 5-minute video comes out each Sunday with practical tips to help today's teens live a life of meaning and purpose.
 For more information, go to https://vimeo.com/230836388.